shalommmitz/localstack_cdk_python__template/README.md

 This script uploads the current code of the Lambda (present at the folder lambda_functions) to AWS.
 This script is called by the 'debug_lambda' script.

+### show_lambda_logs

+This useful script shows the output of the Lambda(s).
+In other words, you can see what the lambda printed during run.

 ### show_localstack_status